mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 [default] Running Puppet with mcp.pp...
 {% endhighlight %}

-And it's going to re-run.
-Now, all the stuff I've been talking about in this presentation is- I've actually created a kind of sample project which has a `Vagrantfile` in it and it has all the manifests we've gone through including some more stuff and it's on GitHub under the source code of this presentation just in an `example` directory.
-So you should be able to just go in there, basically install Vagrant, there's a `Gemfile` as well so do `bundle` and do a `vagrant up` and it should download a base box that I've created just hosted on Dropbox and then it will just provision it.
-It should do exactly what we just did: it should create a user called `mcp`, it should put all the stuff in place, create the SSH keys, you know, RVM, Ruby, nginx, Passenger, all that stuff should be set up with one command and that's basically how powerful it can be.
+All of the examples in this presentation are actually available as a sample project with a `Gemfile`, `Vagrantfile` and all the modules and manifests required.
+Simply get it from [GitHub](https://github.com/mudge/managing_web_application_servers_with_puppet/tree/master/example), run `bundle` and then `bundle exec vagrant up` to download a base box I'm hosting on Dropbox and prepare a virtual machine for our `mcp` application including the user, SSH key (though it's just a fake key so you won't be able to log in with it), RVM, Ruby, nginx and Passenger as a demonstration of Puppet's power.

-Now that's all well and good but that does smell a bit like just visual inspection which it is.
-So a better approach would be maybe to use something like Cucumber-Puppet which basically allows you to write Cucumber features to test your infrastructure:
+While that is extremely useful, it is just another method of visual inspection; what might be better is to actual test-drive your Puppet manifests with a tool like [Cucumber-Puppet](https://github.com/nistude/cucumber-puppet).
+That allows you to write Cucumber features for your infrastructure:

 {% highlight gherkin %}
 Feature: General catalog policy